sinclairtarget/git-who/README.md

 Just like with `git` itself, when there is ambiguity between a path name and a commit-ish, you can use `--` to clarify the distinction.
-The following command will show you contributions to the file or directory called `foo` even if there is also a branch called `foo` in your repository:
+The following command will show you contributions to the file or directory called `foo` even if there is also a branch called `foo` in your repository (or even if the file/directory was previously committed but has since been deleted):
 ```
 $ git who -- foo
 ```